Back Arrow Back to Articles

 How to build a passive income with real estate:

-To build a passive income with real estate, you’ll need to purchase a property and rent it out.
+To build a passive income through property investment, you’ll need to invest in property and rent it out.
 The rental income you receive each month will be your passive income, which can be used in several different ways.

-For those who want to maximise their passive income streams with property, using this profit to scale a portfolio is often recommended.
+For those who want to maximise their passive income streams with property, using this profit to scale an investment portfolio is often recommended.
 Once you have built up a collection of multiple properties, you’ll have more opportunities to reach your long-term goals.
-Not only will the multiple streams of rental income pay off your mortgages quicker, you’ll also receive a bigger profit once these are completed.
+Not only will the multiple streams of rental income pay off your mortgages quicker, but you’ll also receive a bigger profit once these are completed.

 While the consistent rental income that property offers is one of the many advantages of this investment asset, the opportunity for capital growth acts as an almost ‘hidden’ stream of passive income.

 More specifically, property prices in the UK have long been on an upward trajectory – bar momentary dips.
-Ten years ago, the average property price stood at just £176,352, but at the time of writing, this is over £100,000 more at £284,950.
+Just over a decade ago, the average property price stood at just £176,352, but at the time of writing, this has seen a £100,000 increase, currently sitting at £268,000.

 Property can easily be one of the best passive income investments, but it’s crucial to remember that this asset performs best with more time in the market as opposed to timing the market.
-As well as offering a consistent monthly income, this asset also has the potential to appreciate in capital over time, bringing investors’ long-term goals well within reach.
+As well as offering a consistent monthly income, property investment also has the potential to appreciate in capital over time, bringing investors’ long-term goals well within reach.

 3. Rent a Room

-For those with an interest in property but not enough funds to purchase an entire property, renting out a room can be an effective way of generating a passive income stream.
+For those interested in investing in property but you dont have enough funds to purchase an entire property, renting out a room can be an effective way of generating a passive income stream.
 With the rise of short-stays and sites such as Airbnb, renting out a room is an easy way of making some money with what you already have.

 How to build a passive income by renting out a room: